peterzh/peterzh.github.io/_posts/2020-06-02-topic-list.md

 + Summary of Complex systems approaches to understanding the brain
 + Intentionality, does it exist?
 + Thinking of decision making in terms of control (phylogenetic refinement)
++ Exploration/Explotation dichotomy misses out regeneration capacity.
+For example hold off on foraging everything so that things regrow